sandroasp/BizTalk-Server-Learning-Path/Working-with-Orquestrations/README.md

 ## Customize filename dynamically inside BizTalk Orchestration
 Project explaining how to Customize filename dynamically inside BizTalk Orchestration.
 This is a basic step and to accomplish this you only have to define the message context property of the output message.

+## POC: BizTalk - Count XML Nodes Inside Orchestrations
+Often you will want to count a certain node to add some business logic inside your Orchestrations.
+This project explaining how to use XPath count() function inside Orchestrations to count number of nodes.

 # About Me
 **Sandro Pereira** | [DevScope](http://www.devscope.net/) | MVP & MCTS BizTalk Server 2010 | [https://blog.sandro-pereira.com/](https://blog.sandro-pereira.com/) | [@sandro_asp](https://twitter.com/sandro_asp)